 where $\exp: \{v\in\T K:\|v\|<r\} \to K$ denotes the exponential map of the Riemannian manifold $K$ and $B_\delta(0)$ is the open ball with center $0$ and radius $\delta$.
 The construction is illustrated in Figure~\ref{fig:naim_approximation_mdim}.
 Compact manifolds are an example for Riemannian manifolds with positive injectivity radius.
 By construction, the elements of $\mathcal{K}_\delta$ form (immersed) Riemannian submanifolds.

 The main advantage of this construction is the finite-dimensional nature of $\mathcal{K}_\delta$ and the provided construction of each element using geodesics.
 Apparently, $\mathcal{K}_\delta$ is diffeomorphic to the Grassmann bundle $G_{m-1}(\T K)$ and therefore the variational problem in this case is still equivalent to a finite dimensional optimization problem on a manifold.
 This is a major simplification compared to minimal submanifolds.
-Furthermore, this manifold is compact whenever $K$ is, because fiber bundles over compact Hausdorff spaces with compact Hausdorff fibers are~\cite{Steenrod1951}.
+Furthermore, this manifold is compact whenever $K$ is, because it is a fiber bundle over a compact Hausdorff spaces with compact Hausdorff fibers (cf.~\cite{Steenrod1951}).

-When it comes to the choice of the objective functional Theorem~\ref{thm:naim_le} again provides us with an idea what to choose.
+When it comes to the choice of the objective functional Theorem~\ref{thm:naim_le} and Theorem~\ref{thm:sufficient_naim_1d} again provide us with an idea what to choose.
 As for the one-dimensional case each time $T$ provides us with a set $\Sigma_T$ of submanifolds in $\mathcal{K}_\delta$ minimizing $F_T$.
 The relatively simple topology of $\mathcal{K}_\delta$ including compactness (for compact $K$) enables us to apply Lemma~\ref{lemma:top_minima} again, which results in at least one $S_*\in\mathcal{K}_\delta$ minimizing $\lim_{T\to\infty} F_T$.